MoreKayaa/Internet-Applications-Programming/README.md

-Favian Mokaya Imbera
+Favian Mokaya Imbera->SCT211-0022/2021
-SCT211-0022/2021
+Hilda Wairimu->SCT211-0026/2022
+Rowe Pearl Rowena->SCT211-0678/2021
+Kimani Owen mwangi->SCT211-0591/2021
 # Internet-Applications-Programming
-This repository contains all the files related to the Java Script group assignment(I have done it alone)
+This repository contains all the files related to the Java Script group assignment

 This is the order of opening files according to the list on the pdf: query_submit.js